Stop Wasting Power: Why You Must Choose 12V Appliances

 You are forced to use the AC wall plugs on your power station when there is no DC alternative.
 This is often necessary, but you should minimize it.

 If you must use AC, always check the idle consumption of your inverter.
 Even when nothing is plugged in, having the inverter turned on can slowly draw power (sometimes 15W to 30W) just to wait for a demand.
+Over 24 hours, that's 360Wh to 720Wh wasted.
+Enough to run your laptop for a full workday.
 If you aren't actively using an AC appliance, turn the inverter off.

 4. USB-C PD: The Best of Both Worlds